reinator/tutorial_metabarcoding/_pages/handsOn_3.md

 Last but not least!

 I know you have chosen a specific species and you have assembled a partial set of Pacbio HiFi reads for it.
-Do you think you have just assembled some portions of you species nuclear genome?
+Do you think you have just assembled some portions of your species nuclear genome?
 Or something special?
 Aren’t you curious?
 Well, the parameter ‘genomeSize=’ you have used for Hicanu already gives you a hint about what you have assembled.

 But we will do something even more fun to find out.
 Let’s do a stand-alone BLAST of our assembled contigs (choose one or run for both, as you wish!).